Palgrave, Suffolk

 Palgrave is a village and civil parish in the Mid Suffolk district of Suffolk in eastern England.
-It is located on the south bank of the River Waveney, opposite Diss and adjacent to the Great Eastern Main Line.
+It is located on the south bank of the River Waveney, opposite Diss in Norfolk and adjacent to the Great Eastern Main Line.

-Palgrave has a small primary school, and church located opposite, and is situated approximately 1 mile from Diss.
+Palgrave has a small primary school, with St Peter's Church located opposite, and is situated approximately 1 mile from Diss.
 It also has a green, park, pond, and cemetery.

-Palgrave has a population of 905 people in 366 households, according to the 2011 Census.
+Palgrave had a population of 905 people in 366 households, according to the 2011 Census.

-Palgrave shares a significant historical link with its West/East road linking Great Yarmouth and St. Edmunds in the Domesday period.
+Palgrave shares a significant historical link with its west–east road linking Great Yarmouth in Norfolk and Bury St Edmunds in Suffolk in the Domesday period (circa 1086).

 History

 In the 1870s, Palgrave was described as:"Palgrave, a village and a parish in Hartismere district, Suffolk.
 The village stands near the boundary with Norfolk, 1 mile S w of Diss r. station, and 4 N W of Eye; and has a Wall letter-box under Diss.
 The parish comprises 1, 474 acres.
 Real property, £3, 601.
 Pop., 739.
 Houses, 160".The most common occupation found in Palgrave was agriculture, acquired by men over the age of 20 years in 1881.
 This particular region was found to be ideal for agricultural purposes, due to its location near the River Waverney being a direct source of water.
 Comparatively, the female population of Palgrave in 1881 shared large proportion of occupations surrounding the domestic and professional roles in the society, accounting for 70% in the professional industry alone as shown in the graph present.
 However, there is a significant amount of the population of Palgrave that has an unknown occupation, accounting for 17.4% of the total population (124 people) in 1881.
 This unknown occupational data would make it difficult to establish the overall class of the Palgrave, however it could be understood that the local society around 1881 was of a lower, working class, due to the large proportion of occupations being in labour roles such as agriculture, domestic and craftsmanship.